 Picture: Luxury resort Sandals Royal Bahamian on Cable Beach.

 Note: While the island is called New Providence, it is often referred to as Nassau - which is the main city located on this island.
 Generally, both names are used to refer to the same place.

-Insider tips: Take a daytrip down to Rose Island by boat.
+Insider tip: Take a daytrip down to Rose Island by boat.
 You’ll get to see the villas of the rich and famous, visit amazing beaches and participate in some fantastic snorkeling!
 Love scuba diving?
-Guests of all-inclusive resort Sandals Royal Bahamian in Nassau can dive the most amazing underwater spots - for free (max. two tanks a day).
+Guests of the all-inclusive resort in Nassau, Sandals Royal Bahamian, can dive the most amazing underwater spots - for free (max. two tanks a day).
 This includes top-of-the-line equipment!

 Paradise Island is located on a 15-minute drive from Nassau’s historic city center on New Providence, and a 30-minute drive from the airport.